ssoulis/Computer-networks/README.md

 PURPOSE OF PROJECT:

-1st - Assignment - Introduction to GNS3 /n
+1st - Assignment - Introduction to GNS3 <br />
-2nd - Assignment - Introduction to GNS3 Usage
+2nd - Assignment - Introduction to GNS3 Usage <br />
-3rd - Assignment - Introduction to Using Mikrotik Router
+3rd - Assignment - Introduction to Using Mikrotik Router <br />
-4th - Assignment - Cisco Router Configuration
+4th - Assignment - Cisco Router Configuration <br />
-5th - Assignment - Implementation of backbone networks with mikrotik router and their interconnection with the BGP protocol 6th - Workshop - Introduction to VLAN use - VLAN trunking
+5th - Assignment - Implementation of backbone networks with mikrotik router and their interconnection with the BGP protocol <br />
+6th - Workshop - Introduction to VLAN use - VLAN trunking <br />

 VERSION or DATE: SPRING 2023